maborg/dropwizard-metrics-example/README.md

 # dropwizard-metrics-example
-An attempt to create a simple instrumented example of a metered REST app in dropwiza with GRAPHITE
+An attempt to create a simple instrumented example of a metered REST app in dropwizard with GRAPHITE